rctatman/Livetweeting-Guide/index.md

 	- It's relatively active.
 If they haven't tweeted since 2010, linking their account to a talk they've given probably isn't going to be helpful for anyone.
 	- Respect people's boundaries, even if they're unspoken.
 If you're not sure, err on the side of not tagging someone.
 - Don't tweet preliminary or unfinished work.
-- A good general rule is “Tweet unto others as you would have them tweet unto you”, and then err even a little more on the side of caution.
+- A good general rule is “*Tweet unto others as you would have them tweet unto you*”, and then err even a little more on the side of caution.

 ### How to shorten tweets that are too long